RAHULBARIK/sucessR-intern-frontend/README.md

 # sucessR-intern-frontend
-This is Recuiter list page of the successR main website.
+This is Recruiter list page of the successR main website.